wahigroup/wahi-regional/README.md

 ## Notes

-- This project is fully white-label and not tied to any external platform.
-- You are free to deploy it on multiple domains or environments.
+This project is intended solely for use in selling and managing property listings under **WAHI Group**.
+Usage outside of WAHI Group, including resale, sublicensing, or deployment for third-party property businesses, is strictly prohibited.

+The application may be deployed across multiple domains or environments **only for WAHI Group–owned or affiliated projects**.

-- Database exports allow easy backup, migration, and independent scaling.
+Database export functionality is provided for internal backup, migration, and operational continuity purposes.

 ---

 ## License

-Internal / Private Use
+Internal / Restricted Use
 © WAHI Group

+Developed by **Alvon** (Marketing Manager, WAHI Group)